 Item, I will and bequeath unto my negroes hereafter named not already disposed of, their freedom on the condition that they shall emigrate to Liberia, to be sent thither by my executor so soon as it can be effected.
 Charles, Henry, Isaac and Jim and Basil now in Washington [illegible].
 Old man Sam to have his liberty and remain here, my nephew John Beall shall support him provided he shall live not to be able to maintain himself.
 It is my wish that, if any of the aforesaid servants should refuse to go to Liberia, that such so refusing, shall be sold at public sale, and the proceeds shall be equally divided among those who have gone and may hereafter go.
 It is also my will that my executor shall give all and each of them a good suit of clothes, a good narrow axe and grubbing hoe, to be paid for out of the estate.

 As well, there were expenses for “advertising for the deceased’s Representatives” in both local and “western” newspapers.
 Whoever they were looking for apparently was not found, for when final cash distributions were made, half went to Lucy Barrett and half to “the other not known.”
 Accounts also include expenses for defending a suit brought by “the heirs” in Chancery Court.
-I have not seen the court record, but Chancery courts dealt almost exclusively with land issues, rather than,, say, contestation of the manumission of slaves.
-More research needs to be done to uncover the fate of the 22 people named in George Beall’s will.
+More research needs to be done to uncover the fate of the twenty-two people named in George Beall’s will.

 In 1850 Thomas Birch Beall had five slaves, four of whom could be matches for those counted in 1840, plus a girl born about 1842.
 By 1860, there were seven slaves, but their sexes and ages are a poor match for the 1850 slave schedule; there appear to be just two people who were there ten years before.